CancerDataAggregator/CDA-HelpDesk/docs/Schema/schema_file.md

     },
     {
         "name": "Subject",
-        "description": "A patient entity captures the study-independent metadata for research subjects.
+        "description": "A subject entity captures the study-independent metadata for research subjects.
 Human research subjects are usually not traceable to a particular person to protect the subject’s privacy.", "fields": [
             {
                 "name": "id",